marxin/texi2rst-generated/sphinx/share/md.rst

   An immediate floating operand (expression code ``const_double`` or ``const_vector``) is allowed.

-  .. index:: G in constraint

-  .. index:: H in constraint
+  .. index:: G in constraint, H in constraint

 :samp:`{G}, {H}`
   :samp:`G` and :samp:`H` may be defined in a machine-dependent fashion to